akshitkg/anisotropy/txt.md

 Steps for K-function
 1. generate a random point distribution image of the same dimension and number of points as the provided svg image
 2.

+Objective:
+To implement complete analysis of point data using Ripley K-function

+- Ripley K-function

+some innacuracy in reading number of points distribution plotting